maxholi/MSIA-423-Project/README.md

 ## Project Charter

-**Vision**: To enable animals everywhere to enjoy music just for them.
+**Vision**: To enable animals everywhere to enjoy music just for them because animals are cool.

 **Mission**: Enable users to add songs that they like and produce new song recommendations based on their entries.